-Focus Key points/actions Objectives Maintain communication with staff to ensure all employees and contractors are fully informed.
+Focus Key points/actions Objectives • Maintain communication with staff to ensure all employees and contractors are fully informed.
 Deploy the Welfare Function to provide level of assurance and support as the pandemic escalates.
-Reasons To keep everyone informed and supported as concerns around the pandemic escalate, to instill a sense of calm and provide assurance.
-Actions Deploy the Welfare Function to provide a targeted communication channel and wraparound support for people leaders and employees.
+Reasons • To keep everyone informed and supported as concerns around the pandemic escalate, to instill a sense of calm and provide assurance.
+Actions 1.
+Deploy the Welfare Function to provide a targeted communication channel and wraparound support for people leaders and employees.
 2. Deliver on-site briefings at major sites.
 Make sure all staff attend the briefings.
-3. Confirm that welfare processes and feedback loops are working as expected.
+Confirm that welfare processes and feedback loops are working as expected.
 Ways to confirm include analysing metrics from the welfare app.
 If some processes and feedback loops are not yet included or working and are relevant to the current pandemic, note these for urgent review. → WS29 - Welfare app 4.
 Track staff to determine their location and health status.
-Trial and test key scenarios to identify and plug gaps, with the assumption that a move to Stage 5 is about to happen.
-Work with the Communication Function to make sure communications align with key messages to employees.
-Prepare non-essential staff so they are ready to work remotely at short notice.Commence home working where possible.
+5. Trial and test key scenarios to identify and plug gaps, with the assumption that a move to Stage 5 is about to happen.
+6. Work with the Communication Function to make sure communications align with key messages to employees.
+Prepare non-essential staff so they are ready to work remotely at short notice.
+Commence home working where possible.

-Contents Welcome The eight stages Incident Management Team 1 2 3 4 5 6 7 8 By
+Welcome to our pandemic plan ie e ight sta ges Appendi x 1: Actions Documents Contents Welcome The eight stages Incident Management Team 1 2 3 4 5 6 7 8 By stage By function Samples, templates

+Focus

+Key points/actions

-Focus Key points/actions 8.
-Contact staff to make sure they have the necessary equipment to work remotely.
+8. Contact staff to make sure they have the necessary equipment to work remotely.